-At Skinner Law Firm, we work very hard to get our clients a speedy and just resolution because we know our clients ultimately just want to get back to their regular routine as soon as possible.
+At Skinner Accident and Injury Lawyers, we work very hard to get our clients a speedy and just resolution because we know our clients ultimately just want to get back to their regular routine as soon as possible.
 A lot of the time, reasonable minds prevail and we are able to get our clients well compensated through a negotiated settlement.
 However, our clients are occasionally injured by people or companies who deny responsibility, or worse, who attempt to cover up their responsibility, even when they are clearly at fault.
 These defendants may think they can procedurally bully or unlawfully evade a claim to the point that the injured person gives up.
 But we don’t stand for it.
-Our attorneys at Skinner Law Firm are always prepared to take a case to trial for our clients.
+Our attorneys at Skinner Accident and Injury Lawyers are always prepared to take a case to trial for our clients.
 Getting a case ready for trial involves the discovery process.

 What is discovery?